baronet2/edm_reviews/README.md

 Maybe one day, if I find time to figure out how to use a good API for song metadata, I'll throw this stuff into a dataset and see what can be done with it.

+### Jun 10, 2022
+* Chico Rose - Scars

+Closer to slap house than deep house, familiar vocals

+* Deorro, Ally Brooke - La Cita

+Progressive house with pop vocals, no real buildup or release of energy

+* Kryder - Breathe deep *

+Melodic house with good energy from slowed-down trance synths

+* Liu, Sevek - Close To Me

+Lyrics a bit simple and out-of-tune with bass house drop in style of "Move Your Body" but not as energetic

+* Lucas & Steve x DubVision - Feel My Love (feat.
+Joe Taylor)

+Good use of lyrics, nice merger between styles of both artists, though the drop is a little boring

+* MALAA - How it is *

+Short intro, tech house with tribal percussion influence, upbeat energy but gets slightly repetitive

+* Mr. Belt & Wezol, BENDAH & LIMITED LIFE - I Feel Love *

+Samples Donna Summer's hit over energetic house beat, nice novelty near middle of track

+* Oliver Heldens, Tchami, Anabel Englund - Low

+Typical Oliver Heldens bass riff, nice track but was expecting more from this colab

+* Redondo - No Love, No Life

+Decent house song with groovy old school vibe, somewhat formulaic

+* Sonny Fodera - Better *

+Good progression with nice effects with vocals towards piano house drop

+* Tiësto - Lethal Industry (Maddix Remix) *

+Classic synths used surprisingly sparingly over driving techno, not too aggrressive, would fit in a lot of festival sets, solid all-around

+* Armin van Buuren feat.
+Wrabel - Feel Again *

+Emotional vocals, trance but slowed down and melancholic

 ### Jun 3, 2022
 * Avicii - My Feelings for you (Don Diablo Remix) *